-Phase 1 Environmental Site Assessments have a component in their scope of work where an environmental professional who is trained to find past, present or future threats of environmental contamination walks through a property and inspects for environmental risks.
+Phase 1 Environmental Inspections are performed by environmental professional who is trained to find past, present or future threats of environmental contamination walks through a property and inspects for environmental risks as part of the scope of work of a Phase I ESA.

 Phase 1 ESAs are done by environmental consulting companies, and environmental professionals as one of the products they sell.
 These products are classified as “Environmental Due Diligence”.